Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/windows-live-notification.md

 The important Sub-Action is `Action(WLN)` as the pop-up will trigger when that Sub-Action runs.

-Next thing to do is to download the files, this contains
+Next thing to do is to download the files, this contains all the files you will need for this overlay.
 - [<i class="mdi mdi-file-document"></i> Windows Live Notification Download](/extensions/windows-live/windows-live-notif.zip)
 {.btn-grid .my-5}